sampsyo/uwadvising/advising.md

-My personal advising and mentoring philosophy is drawn from my own Ph.D. advisor, Nico Habermann, who said to focus on graduating terrific students, which guarantees terrific research -- focusing on terrific re-search may or may not lead to the graduating of terrific students.
+My personal advising and mentoring philosophy is drawn from my own Ph.D. advisor, Nico Habermann, who said to focus on graduating terrific students, which guarantees terrific research---focusing on terrific research may or may not lead to the graduating of terrific students.

 The material in this document contains wonderful advice for students, and I recommend you read it carefully and keep it around to refer to now